Guide

 Spreadsheets

-Useful when someone really maintains them, but they become slow and fragile as the herd grows.
+Useful when someone really maintains them, but they become slower to use in the field and easier to postpone as the herd grows.

 check_circle